Range Map

 Overview

-The pressurization system runs a 5.5 psi differential, the same value Piper would later carry forward to the Malibu and the PA-31T Cheyenne.
+The pressurisation system runs a 5.5 psi differential, the same value Piper would later carry forward to the Malibu and the PA-31T Cheyenne.
 That differential keeps a 5,000 ft cabin at FL200 and a 10,000 ft cabin at FL280, which is the operating altitude that justifies the airplane’s complexity.
 Cruise at high cabin altitudes returns 220 KIAS, equivalent to roughly 231 KTAS at FL200, with a still-air range with reserves of about 1,160 nm.

 Key Features for GA Buyers

-• True Cabin-Class Pressurization.
+• True Cabin-Class Pressurisation.
 5.5 psi differential maintains a 5,000 ft cabin at FL200 and a 10,000 ft cabin at FL280, putting weather, ice, and most piston-twin terrain below the airplane.
 Few piston twins ever offered this level of high-altitude comfort.

 • Climb and High-Altitude Performance.
 425 hp per side and a 9.1 lb/hp power loading deliver a 1,740 fpm sea-level best rate and a 29,000 ft service ceiling, both exceptional for a piston twin and competitive with light turboprops of the era.